 “At first, I did feel a bit lonely but I then moved in with another shorttermer and we self-isolated together.
 We had already spent a lot of time together during the outbreak, plus we were both healthy with no underlying health issues, so we decided we were not a risk to each other.”

 I was feeling perfectly healthy, so it was hard to self-isolate.

-*Note: all Nicole's team members who initially caught Covid-19 have now fully recovered.
+*Note: all the team members have now fully recovered.